Founder & Board Chair

 Lisa Helfman is the founder and board chair of Brighter Bites.
 In the fall of 2011, Lisa and her family took part in a weekly fruit and vegetable co-op and she watched her children’s eating habits transform—for the better.
 So much so that her little boy rejected a piece of cake at a birthday party, asking for fruit instead!

-When she isn’t pushing kids to drink kale smoothies, Lisa is director of public affairs for H-E-B Grocery Company in Houston.
-Prior to joining H-E-B, Prior to joining H-E-B, Lisa served as director of real estate services at Texas Children’s Hospital where she created the Real Estate Services Department in order to centralize the hospital’s real estate operations.
+When she isn’t pushing kids to drink kale smoothies, Lisa is director of public affairs for H-E-B Grocery Company in Houston, prior to joining H-E-B, Lisa served as director of real estate services at Texas Children’s Hospital where she created the Real Estate Services Department in order to centralize the hospital’s real estate operations.
 Lisa worked at Texas Children’s for seven years after leaving Vinson & Elkins where she represented many urban redevelopment clients, nonprofits, and government entities in financing deals, real estate, and other matters.
 Lisa received her undergraduate degree from Tulane University and graduated Magna Cum Laude from the University of Houston Law Center with her law degree.
 The Houston-Galveston chapter of the Albert Schweitzer Fellowship has named Lisa its 2019 Humanitarian of the Year.